 A baby goat slowly looses the ability to absorb antibodies from colostrum and after 24 hours can no longer absorb antibodies at all, this is why you need to make sure they get their colostrum ASAP after birth.

 The best Colostrum is from the kid's mother.
 It is always a good idea to milk out a little Colostrum from a doe that has recently kidded and freeze it in an ice cube tray and store the cubes in ziplock bags in the freezer for emergency purposes, such as a doe kidding with no milk or a doe dieing in childbirth.
 The Colostrum will stay viable for a year in the freezer.

 It you do not have any real goat Colostrum, it is a good idea to have a real colostrum replacement on hand that contains viable antibodies.
-Sterling Technology makes a real nice Colostrum supplement called NursemateASAP specifically designed for goats that comes in a tube/syringe that is easily administered to newborns.
+Be prepared ahead of time.

 Important: A baby goat that does not receive any sort of colostrum within the first 24 hours of birth has much less chance of survival because their Immune Systems will be very weak as they start out in life.

-a week we feed alfalfa hay (if we have it); the goats loves love it.
+Once a week we feed alfalfa hay (if I have it); the goats loves love it.